Ideas of European unity before 1948: Modern era

 Democratic ideals of integration for international and European nations are as old as the modern nation state.

 In 1517, the Protestant Reformation triggered a hundred years of crisis and instability.
 Martin Luther nailed a list of demands to the church door of Wittenberg, King Henry VIII declared a unilateral split from Rome with the Act of Supremacy 1534, and conflicts flared across the Holy Roman Empire until the Peace of Augsburg 1555 guaranteed each principality the right to its chosen religion (cuius regio, eius religio).
 This unstable settlement unravelled in the Thirty Years' War (1618–1648), killing around a quarter of the population in central Europe.
 The Treaty of Westphalia 1648, which brought peace according to a system of international law inspired by Hugo Grotius, is generally acknowledged as the beginning of the nation-state system.
 Even then, the English Civil War broke out and only ended with the Glorious Revolution of 1688, by Parliament inviting William and Mary from Hannover to the throne, and passing the Bill of Rights 1689.

-In 1693, William Penn, a Quaker from London who founded Pennsylvania in North America, looked at the devastation of war in Europe and wrote of a "European dyet, or parliament", to prevent further war, without further defining how such an institution would fit into the political reality of Europe at the time.
+In 1693, William Penn, a Quaker from London, reacted to the devastation of war in Europe and wrote of a "European dyet, or parliament", to prevent further war, without further defining how such an institution would fit into the political reality of Europe at the time.

 In 1713, Abbot Charles de Saint-Pierre proposed the creation of a European league ("Perpetual Union") of 18 sovereign states, with a common treasury, no internal borders and an economic union.
 The project was taken up by Jean-Jacques Rousseau, and Immanuel Kant after him.
 Some suggestion of a European union can be inferred from Kant's 1795 proposal for an "eternal peace congress".

 After the American Revolutionary War the vision of a United States of Europe, similar to the United States of America, was shared by a few prominent Europeans, notably the Marquis de Lafayette, Henri de Saint-Simon, and Tadeusz Kościuszko.

 19th century

-The concept of "Europe" referring to Western Europe or Germanic Europe arises in the 19th century, contrasting with the Russian Empire, as is evidenced in Russian philosopher Danilevsky's Russia and Europe.
+The concept of "Europe" referring to Western Europe or Germanic Europe arose in the 19th century, contrasting with the Russian Empire, as is evidenced in Russian philosopher Danilevsky's Russia and Europe.